|House Caswell of Bitterbridge|

 During the Dance of the Dragons, Lord Caswell was among the nobles at court loyal to Princess Rhaenyra Targaryen and imprisoned for his loyalties.
 Lord Caswell was brought before the King's Justice and beheaded for refusing to bend the knee to King Aegon II Targaryen.
-Tom Flowers, the Bastard of Bitterbridge, was one of the commanders during the Battle on the Honeywine.
-He was burned alive by the dragon Tessarion when Daeron the Daring joined the battle.
+Tom Flowers, the Bastard of Bitterbridge, was one of the commanders of the blacks during the Battle on the Honeywine.
+He was burned alive by the dragon Tessarion when Prince Daeron the Daring joined the battle.
 Daeron began the sack of Bitterbridge after the death of Prince Maelor Targaryen.
 Lady Caswell hanged herself from her castle's gatehouse.

-House Caswell fought for the Targaryens during the Blackfyre Rebellion.
-Ser Kyle claimed to have saved the life of Lord Armond Caswell, Lord of Bitterbridge during the rebellion.
+House Caswell fought for the Targaryens during the First Blackfyre Rebellion.
+Ser Kyle claimed to have saved the life of Lord Armond Caswell, Lord of Bitterbridge, during the rebellion.
 Armond's son, Lord Joffrey Caswell, faced Kyle in the Whitewalls tourney, unhorsing the knight in the first tilt.

 Old Lord Caswell's son, Ser Lorent, took a gift longsword made by Bitterbridge's armorer for his own son, Rolly.
 Lorent was wounded by Rolly in anger, after which Rolly fled in exile for the Golden Company.

 A Clash of Kings

 Lord Lorent Caswell is a wispy, young man.
 He follows his liege, Lord Mace Tyrell, in declaring for King Renly Baratheon on the outset of the War of the Five Kings.
 Renly's host encamps beneath the walls of Bitterbridge, which is where Lady Catelyn Tully meets him, finding his army engaging in tourney and feast.
 After Renly's death at Storm's End and the fall of the castle to Stannis, Lord Caswell shuts himself up within Bitterbridge.

 A Feast for Crows